 To help ensure the inspection process goes smoothly make sure you are prepared for the initial inspections and willing to make the changes potentially identified by the inspector.
 If you area working with an open building permit, complete construction and ensure all building permit inspections are signed off before reqeusting a business licence inspection.
 For more information, email licensing [at] london.ca (subject: Business%20Licensing%20Inspections) or call 519-930-3515.

 7. Where can I locate my business?

-Where a business can be located is dictated by the Zoning By-law.
-The Zoning By-law implements the policies of the City's Official Plan, regulating land use (size, setbacks, etc.) and permitting specific uses (Restaurants, Auto Garages, etc.).
+Where a business can be located is regulated by the Zoning By-law.
+The Zoning By-law implements the policies of the City's Official Plan, controls land use (size, setbacks, etc.) and permits specific uses (Restaurants, Auto Garages, etc.).
 Zoning should be the first thing you check before you sign a lease or start thinking about where you want to set up your business.
 As well, we advise you to not rely on real estate or leasing agents, or the landlord, to tell you what uses are permitted or not.
 The City of London can help you categorize your use and find a suitable zone/location for your business.
 You can do it yourself by using our Zoning Resources, and online map, or you can contact the business hub at 519-661-CITY (x.5680) / businesshub [at] london.ca (subject: Business%20Zoning%20Inquiry)

 8. Can I put up a sign to advertise my business?